Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

 Note that an analogous expansion can be written for $\chi_T$ and that the approaches using $\chi_T$ or $\chi_S$ expansion are in principle equivalent.
-Using $\chi_S$ appeals to the two-step physical picture of the SOT in which, first, the applied current polarizes the carriers (which can also appear in NM systems) and, second, the non-equilibrium carrier spins generate the torque on magnetic moments via exchange coupling.
-When considering $\chi_T$, the physical intuition based on SHE, iSGE or other non-equilibrium spin-polarization phenomena may be less apparent but the experimentally measured quantity which is the SOT is accessed directly.
-As a result, when evaluating the expansion coefficients using microscopic theories of $\chi_T$ or $\chi_S$, the corresponding torques may be somewhat different on the quantitative level, depending on the detailed implementation of the electronic structure and transport theory.
-Here using $\chi_T$ always represents the more rigorous approach.
+Using $\chi_S$ appeals to the two-step physical picture of the SOT in which, first, the applied current polarizes the carriers (which can also appear in nonmagnetic metals) and, second, the non-equilibrium carrier spins generate the torque on magnetic moments via exchange coupling $\Delta$.
+When considering $\chi_T$, the physical intuition based on SHE, iSGE or other non-equilibrium spin density phenomena may be less apparent but the experimentally measured quantity, which is the SOT, is accessed directly.
+In microscopic theories, SOT has been calculated either from $\chi_S$ or $\chi_T$.
+In the former case, one obtains a spin-density averaged over the unit cell which is then multiplied by an averaged exchange field to obtain the net torque.
+In the latter case, the cross product of the spin density and exchange field is calculated locally and then averaged over the unit cell to get the torque.
+Hence, using $\chi_T$ always represents the more rigorous approach.

 In the Kubo linear response formalism, the microscopic expression for $\chi_S$ (or $\chi_T$) can be split into the intra-band contribution (Boltzmann theory) and the inter-band term \cite{Garate2009}.
-The former one scales with conductivity, i.e., diverges in the absence of disorder, and contributes to the field-like SOT [see Fig.~\ref{fig-iSGE-SOT}(a)] \cite{Manchon2008b}.
-The latter one is finite in the disorder-free intrinsic limit where it is proportional to the Berry curvature of the Bloch states in the mixed spin-momentum space \cite{Freimuth2014,Kurebayashi2014}.
-The intrinsic term is analogous to the momentum-space Berry curvature SHE \cite{Sinova2015} and contributes to the damping-like SOT [see Fig.~\ref{fig-iSGE-SOT}(b,c)].
-As a result, the field-like SOT tends to dominate the damping-like SOT in clean systems while the trend reverses in more disordered structures.
+The former one scales with conductivity, i.e., diverges in the absence of disorder, and contributes to the field-like SOT \cite{Manchon2008b}.
+The latter one is finite in the disorder-free intrinsic limit \cite{Freimuth2014,Kurebayashi2014} and contributes to the damping-like SOT.
+As a result, the field-like SOT tends to dominate the damping-like SOT in clean systems while the trend reverses in more disordered structures \cite{Freimuth2014a,Li2015b}.
 This is an example of basic guidelines that theory can provide when analyzing SOT experiments.
 We emphasize, however, that other terms beyond the lowest order field-like and damping-like torques can also significantly contribute to the total SOT, as seen in experiments \cite{Garello2013,Fan2014a}.